tkuentzler/fl-official-statistics-addon-review/README.md

 ### _dev

+Main development code can be found here as jupyter-notebooks.
+Currently available:

+#### 01_insurance_prep_eda_baselines

+For the medical insurance data, this notebook contains the preprocessing, EDA and baselines by classical ML-algorithms.
+To fastly calculate the baselines, AutoML is used, e.g. pycaret and TPOT.

+#### 02_insurance_DNN

+Tests the performance of deep neural networks (DNN) for a centralized (non federated approach) as another baseline.
+Further experiments try to improve the performance, stablize the training and investigates regional differences in the datasets.

-#### 00_...
+#### 03_insurance_federated

+tba: Federated Learning for the medical insurance data.

 ### Other folders

-- archive: some raw notebooks.
-Relevant code will be transfered to _dev
+- **archive:** some raw notebooks.
+Relevant code will in the future be transfered to _dev.
 -

-### archive

-Some old experients and test.
-Can be ignored in most cases.

 ### original_work